Sdcrouse/beach-journal-client/STRETCH_GOALS.md

 Also, use this for testing JS and React: https://jestjs.io/

 I think I want to display the newest beaches first, so that the user doesn't have to keep scrolling down to see the new beach they create.
 Same with the journal entries.
+Related idea: Put the newest beach at the top (temporarily - **I'd like to eventually redirect to the new beach instead of the index page**), then sort them alphabetically by name and location.
+I would also sort the journal entries by date, either from newest to oldest or oldest to newest (except for when creating a new entry - that one would be displayed at the top).
+**Related stretch goal:** See if instead of redirecting to the beach after creating the journal entry, I can replace the "New Journal Entry" form with the newest journal entry.

 Make the Saved Beaches button a <select> list that links to all or one of them.
 When the user clicks their choice, the "Saved Beaches" button will still show up dark blue...maybe.